RaneHyv/portfolio/google-analytics/README.md

 (refer to planning phase on views)
 3. Had a dumb mistake where the cv would not download but the issue was I forgot the . from  href="./"
+4. Google reports are slow to update (1-3 days) meaning the test times is low considering project length is 5 days and one of them is planning...